Modeling temporal hypergraphs

-where we abbreviate $deg(I',E_{<t})$ by $d(I')$.
-The summation index runs over all unordered pairs $I',I''$ of different subsets of size $k$ of the given hyperedge $I$.
-For each of these pairs we add the absolute difference between the degrees $d(I')$ and $d(I'')$.
+The summation index runs over all unordered pairs $\{I',I''\}$ of different subsets of size $k$ of the given hyperedge $I$.
+For each of these pairs we add the absolute difference between the degrees $deg(I',E_{<t})$ and $deg(I'',E_{<t})$.
 The resulting sum would be a measure of disassortativity as it gets larger when the prior degrees of the contained subsets are more different.
 We therefore take the negative sum to get a measure of degree assortativity.
 It is not necessary to add a constant in order to make the statistic positive, since any additive constant would cancel out in (\ref{eq:prob_next}).
 We note that $assort^{(k)}(I,E_{<t})$ can assume non-zero values only if $|I|\geq k+1$, since there have to be more than one subset of size $k$ to get any pairs of such subsets.